 At Abel we believe we are the generation of businesses and consumers who have the power to turn the tables on the global climate crisis.
 But we need to act now.
 Below is a list of (just some of the) things we care about and what we are doing.

-Every single ingredient, in every one of our perfumes, started its life as a plant, and is readily biodegradable back into our ecosystem.
-Our fragrances are made entirely of essential oils, extracts and plant derived scent molecules in a base of organically certified, food grade grain alcohol.
+Every single ingredient, in every one of our perfumes, started its life as a plant and is readily biodegradable back into our ecosystem.
+Our fragrances are made entirely of essential oils, extracts and plant-derived scent molecules in a base of organically certified, food-grade grain alcohol.
 That’s it.
-We believe in full transparency and as such, you can read our full ingredients and origins list for each fragrance here and more on lack of transparency in the fragrance industry here.
+We believe in full transparency and as such, you can read our full ingredients and origins list for each fragrance here and more on the lack of transparency in the fragrance industry here.

-We do not do any animals testing, all our products are vegan and cruelty free and we are currently undergoing the certification process.
+We do not do any animal testing.
+All our products are 100% vegan and cruelty-free and are Vegan Society certified.

 Our major supplier Symrise has a focus on sustainability and ethical sourcing.
 Some of the community driven projects they manage include minimum wages, health insurance, training and biodiversity projects.
 These are particularly active in areas where there have traditionally been problems, such as Vanilla sourcing from Madagascar.
 Where possible we source fair trade and organically certified ingredients (these are denoted as such on the ingredients lists).

 If you don’t want to use your beautiful Abel boxes for another purpose, you can place the entire box in paper recycling, or home compost.
 FSC certified paper comes from regenerative forests sympathetic to indigenous sacred sites where the forest owner is required to employ local workers, provide training, safety equipment and a proper salary.